bet4a/d3wiki/SVG-Shapes.md

 SVG has a number of built-in simple shapes, such as axis-aligned rectangles and circles.
 For greater flexibility, you can use SVG's [[path|http://www.w3.org/TR/SVG/paths.html#PathElement]] element in conjunction with D3's path data generators.
 If you're familiar with Protovis, you'll note that D3's path generators are similar to Protovis marks.

+A shape generator, such as that returned by [d3.svg.arc](#arc), is both an object and a function.
+That is: you can call the shape like any other function, and the shape has additional methods that change its behavior.
+Like other classes in D3, shapes follow the method chaining pattern where setter methods return the shape itself, allowing multiple setters to be invoked in a concise statement.

 ## SVG Elements

 All SVG shapes can be transformed using the [[transform|http://www.w3.org/TR/SVG/coords.html#TransformAttribute]] attribute.
 You can apply the transform either to the shape directly, or to a containing [[g|http://www.w3.org/TR/SVG/struct.html#Groups]] element.
 Thus, when a shape is defined as "axis-aligned", that merely means axis-aligned within the local coordinate system; you can still rotate and otherwise transform the shape.
 Shapes can be filled and stroked using the [[fill|http://www.w3.org/TR/SVG/painting.html#FillProperties]] and [[stroke|http://www.w3.org/TR/SVG/painting.html#StrokeProperties]] styles.
 (You can also use the attributes of the same name, but styles are recommended as they are compatible with external stylesheets.)